cozy/cozy.github.io/src/tutorials/selfhosting/finalize/nginx.md

     cozy     1h     IN         A     <your_server_IP>
     *.cozy   1h     IN     CNAME     cozy

+!!! note

+    If you prefer using [Apache](https://httpd.apache.org/) as a reverse proxy, please stop here and consult [apache configuration page](./apache.md) instead

 Then install Nginx and Certbot:

     sudo apt install -y nginx certbot